tumblr/colossus/docs/core.md

 handler has the ability to send and receive messages both to itself and other actors.

-## Actor-driven, not Actor-based

-In an actor-based model (such as Akka's own IO layer), everything is an actor including user event handlers.
-The event loop and the event handlers interact using Actor message passing.
-Colossus does not work this way.
-While the event loops are actors, event handlers are simply POJO's (POSO?) and all interactions are through regular function calls.

-One of the reasons for doing this is that even though message passing is a fairly lightweight operation, it is not nearly as lightweight as just a function call, and in a massively concurrent system handling millions of events per second, the difference in overhead is non-trivial.
-This is not a theoretical conjecture, but is an empirical observation that initially led to the development of Colossus.

-Another reason for fully embedded event handlers is the ability to run code directly inside the event loop.
-Like other reactive frameworks, this can allow you to simplify low-level logic since all the code inside an event handler is single-threaded (the service layer extensively takes advantage of this feature).

 ## The IO System

 The heart of any Colossus project is the IO System.
 This is essentially a